Gross-Neveu model with O(2)$_L\times$O(2)$_R$ chiral symmetry: Duality with Zakharov-Mikhailov model and large $N$ solution: Vacua and dynamical mass

 with a constant, real matrix $\Delta$.
 We find four modes with energies $\pm\sqrt{m_1^2+k^2}, \pm\sqrt{m_2^2+k^2}$ where

 Minimizing the HF vacuum energy density

 with respect to $m_1,m_2$ yields two gap equations

-that are only compatible if $m_1=m_2=m$.
+that are compatible only if $m_1=m_2=m$.
 The final gap equation is identical to that of the GN model and has the same implications (dimensional transmutation, asymptotic freedom).
 The renormalized vacuum energy density becomes

 According to Eq.~(\ref{4.6}), there are two possible choices leading to $m_1=m_2$: